hfueller/hfueller.github.io/content/posts/Netzwerktreffen-2023.en.md

 ---

-We will gather June 14 - June 16 in [KuTa Rauenthal](https://www.kuta-rauenthal.de) (near Wiesbaden).
+We will get together June 14 - June 16 2023 in [KuTa Rauenthal](https://www.kuta-rauenthal.de) (near Wiesbaden).